ikolomiets/ikolomiets.github.io/logging-with-slack-and-log4j.md

 to this problem?

-Recently, I learned about great Slack's feature called [Workflows](https://api.slack.com/workflows) that when used in combination with properly configured logging library can offer such alternative.
+Recently, I learned about great Slack's feature called [Workflows](https://api.slack.com/workflows) that when used in combination with properly configured logging library may offer such alternative.

 > Workflows are automated multi-step tasks or processes that can run right in Slack,
 > or connect with other tools and services.